danielepiccone/ng-pageslide/readme.md

-ps-custom-left (optional) = custom CSS for panel left (only applicable in 'left', 'top' or 'bottom' panels) ps-custom-right (optional) = custom CSS for panel right (only applicable in 'right', 'top' or 'bottom' panels) ps-container (optional) = custom CSS ID selector to which the slider div appends (e.g: <div id='myDiv'/> -> ps-container="myDiv")
+ps-custom-left (optional) = custom CSS for panel left (only applicable in 'left', 'top' or 'bottom' panels) ps-custom-right (optional) = custom CSS for panel right (only applicable in 'right', 'top' or 'bottom' panels) ps-container (optional) = custom CSS ID selector to which the slider div appends (e.g: <div id='myDiv'/> -> ps-container="myDiv") ps-body-class (optional) = if true adds a class on the container body reflecting the state of the pageslide
 ```

 * these options make assumptions about the layout, will set body positioning to absolute